Developer Guide

 - Should work on any

-is installed and is the default. - Should be able to hold up to 1000 deliverables, 1000 meetings and 1000 contacts without noticeable sluggishness in performance for typical usage.
+mainstream OSas long as Java11is installed and is the default. - Should be able to hold up to 1000 deliverables, 1000 meetings and 1000 contacts without noticeable sluggishness in performance for typical usage.

 - A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 This excludes the Switch and Help command.